kosiuzo/UzoFitness/UzoFitness/Documentation/CloudKitBackImplementation.md

 # 1. **CloudKit Setup**

+> **Status**: The iCloud capability is already enabled in the project, but the actual sync implementation is still in progress.

 ### a.
 Enable CloudKit in Xcode
 - Go to your project target → **Signing & Capabilities**.
 - Add **iCloud** capability, check **CloudKit**.